-With the launch of the Stretch Yoga Teacher Training Course in 2018 we wanted to help you figure out whether our course is the right fit for you!
+We got a lot of questions about our Yoga Teacher Training Courses and we want to help you figure out whether our course is the right fit for you!
 We understand that it’s a big decision and with all of the options available out there the choice can feel a little overwhelming!
 Do you study in Australia or overseas?
 200hrs or 350hrs?
 Which one is the best value for money?
 There are so many factors to take into consideration that it can be overwhelming even knowing where to start!
 So without further ado – here are our top 5 questions to ask a yoga school (including Stretch!) before taking the plunge:

 Having an accredited provider is incredibly important for your Yoga Teacher Training qualifications – without it, you’ll be unable to get insurance, unable to teach, and the quality of the course can’t really be trusted!